-Stéphanie Hamon is the Head of Legal Operations Consulting at Norton Rose Fulbright.
-Stéphanie was previously at Barclays where she headed up the External Engagement team for over three years.
+Stéphanie, Head of Legal Operations Consulting, was previously at Barclays where she headed up what would become the Legal operations team for over three years.
 Under her leadership the department won "Legal operations team of the year" at the 2019 UK Legal 500 Awards.
+When transforming your in-house legal function, Stéphanie is ideally placed to advise on improving the management of your legal department.

-Tammy Heydenrych Managing Consultant
+Tammy Heydenrych

-+44 20 7444 2523 | +44 7395 243200 tammy.heydenrych@nortonrosefulbright.com
+Legal Operations Consultant +44 20 7444 2523 tammy.heydenrych@nortonrosefulbright.com

-Tammy, a Managing Consultant, was formerly the Group Company Secretary and Senior Legal Advisor for Zurich Insurance's Southern African operations.
-With over 18 years experience within the professional services, corporate and start up environments, Tammy has extensive expertise in corporate governance, stakeholder management, strategy formulation, operational design and delivering business transformation projects.
+Tammy, a Legal Operations Consultant, was formerly the Group Company Secretary and Senior Legal Advisor for Zurich Insurance's Southern African operations.
+With 17 years experience within the professional services, corporate and start up environments, Tammy has extensive expertise in corporate governance, stakeholder management, strategy formulation, operational design and delivering business transformation projects.